 Fattening of the liver is well known to French farmers.
 Geese or ducks are fed copious amounts of corn, which the birds digest to sugars.

-The sugars cause their livers to become greatly enlarged and engorged with fat by the same mechanism human livers become enlarged and engorged with fat.
+The sugars cause their livers to become greatly enlarged and engorged with fat by the same mechanism human livers become enlarged and engorged with fat… a build-up of triglycerides.

-After the birds are slaughtered, their fat-laden livers are processed into the delicacy, foie gras (foie is French for liver; gras is French for fat).
+After the birds are harvested, their triglyceride-laden livers are processed into the delicacy, foie gras (foie is French for liver; gras is French for fat).

 Apart from humans and geese, starch fattens other animals, too.
-Farmers use a variety of carbohydrate-based fodders to fatten their livestock before taking them to market.
+Farmers use a variety of carbohydrate fodders to fatten their livestock before taking them to market.

 If you’re interested, the Agrifeeds New Zealand website has pictures and short descriptions of the various fattening carbohydrates, many of which fatten humans, too.